Kingston, Ontario: War of 1812, and development

 Kingston became an important port as businesses relating to transshipment, or forwarding, grew.
 Since Kingston was at the junction of the St. Lawrence River and Lake Ontario, commodities shipped along the lake from the west such as wheat, flour, meat, and potash were unloaded and stored at Kingston to await transfer to vessels that could navigate the risky St. Lawrence.
 With the completion of the Rideau Canal, cargoes could be transported in a safer fashion since the St. Lawrence River route could be bypassed.
 The canal was a popular route for transporting lumber.

-Regiopolis College (for training priests) was incorporated in March 1837, and in 1866 the College was given full degree-granting powers, although these were rarely used and the college closed in 1869.
+Regiopolis College (for training priests) was incorporated in March 1837, and in 1866 the college was given full degree-granting powers, although these were rarely used and the college closed in 1869.
 The building became the Hotel Dieu Hospital in 1892.
-The College reopened at another location in 1896.
+The college reopened at another location in 1896.
 Queen's University, originally Queen's College, one of the first liberal arts universities, first held classes in March 1842; established by the Presbyterian Church, it later became a national institution.
 The Royal Military College of Canada (RMC) was founded in 1876.

 Kingston Penitentiary, Canada's first large federal penitentiary, was established in 1835 and operated until 2013.
-Several more prisons would be established in later years in the greater Kingston area, including the federal Prison for Women (1930, closed in the 1990s), Millhaven Penitentiary, Collins Bay, Frontenac, and Joyceville Institutions.
+Several more prisons would be established in later years in the greater Kingston area, including the federal Prison for Women (1930, closed in the 1990s), Millhaven Institution, Collins Bay Institution, Frontenac (which amalgamated with Collins Bay in 2013), and Joyceville Institution.

-During the Upper Canada Rebellion, 1837–38, much of the local militia was posted in Kingston, under Lt.
-Col. Richard Henry Bonnycastle who completed construction of the new Fort Henry.
+During the Upper Canada Rebellion, 1837–38, much of the local militia was posted in Kingston, under Lieutenant-colonel Richard Henry Bonnycastle who completed construction of the new Fort Henry.